petercorke/RVC3-python/README.md

 ### Installing deep learning tools

 Chapter 11 has some deep learning examples based on PyTorch.
-If you don't have PyTorch installed you can use an install option
+If you don't have PyTorch installed you can use the `pytorch` install option
 ```shell
 pip install rvc3python[pytorch]
 ```